ricketytoc/tp/docs/DeveloperGuide.md

 * 1a.
 The user enters an invalid number.
     * 1a1.
 EmployeeManager informs user that the number is invalid.
     * 1a2.
-User enters new number.
+User enters history command with number.
     * Steps 1a1-1a2 are repeated until the number entered is valid.
     * Use case resumes from step 2.